-Thank you to everyone who pitched their projects during our recent submission window, we were overwhelmed with the volume and quality of the work (everyone will be contacted in due course).
+Thank you to everyone who pitched their projects during our recent submission window, we were overwhelmed with the volume and quality of the work.

 We now have enough projects to see us through until 2022 and are not accepting any further submissions at this time.